LearnWeb3DAO/BasicFrontEndTutorial/README.md

 ### Create and Serve a Simple Webpage

-The first step is to create a basic html page.
+The first step is to create a basic HTML page.

 1. Create a new folder (directory) in your terminal using `mkdir <directory name>`
 2. In a code editor (e.g. Atom, or Visual Studio Code), open the folder